 Because occupations involving physical labor dominate the local economy, Canton is generally considered to be a blue-collar town.
 39.76% of the Canton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Canton is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Canton who work in office and administrative support (12.16%), sales jobs (8.14%), and teaching (5.37%).

-Canton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Canton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Canton in 2010 was $19,458, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,832 for a family of four.
+The per capita income in Canton in 2018 was $19,750, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $79,000 for a family of four.
 However, Canton contains both very wealthy and poor people as well.

 Canton is a very ethnically-diverse city.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Canton include Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Canton include English, Irish, German, European, and Other Arab.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.